tsilva/notebroom/README.md

   <img src="logo.jpg" alt="notebroom logo" width="400"/>
 </p>

-A tool to process Jupyter notebook cells using LLMs.
-It supports various tasks to enhance your notebooks. 🪄
+A tool 🧹 to clean up Jupyter notebook cells 📓 using LLMs 🤖, helping to enhance your content! ✨

 ## Installation 🔧